benmvp/benmvp.com/content/minishops/zero-to-react-with-hooks/index.md

 - Maintain application state using hooks
 - Make API calls using hooks
 - Apply component styling
-- ..and many more tidbits and nuances of quality React development
+- ...and many more tidbits and nuances of quality React development

 ## You’ll need to have...